azaleacolburn/azaleacolburn.github.io/content/_index.md

 - interesting programming things
   - project explainations and ideas
   - suggestions for the Rust programming language
-  - tools/technologies which I either care about or find interesting
+  - tools and technologies I either care about or find interesting
 - English language writing reform and/or conlang development
 - urban light rail, particularly in Portland
 - Hyperpop album review